 If you, or someone you know, are at immediate risk of harming themselves or others, then please ring 999.

-If you, or the person you’re concerned about, is already in contact with NHS mental health services, then you should have a care plan which outlines what to do in a crisis.
+If you, or the person you’re concerned about, is already in contact with NHS mental health services, they or you should have a care plan which outlines what to do in a crisis.
 This might be to contact your GP or the Adult Mental Health Team that supports you.

-The Samaritans offer emotional support and a listening ear 24 hours a day, 365 days a year:
+The Samaritans offer emotional support and a listening ear 24 hours a day, 365 days a year on the free UK Telephone Number: 116 123.